 PRINCIPAL RISKS

-Set out below are the principal business risks that could impact the Group’s future performance, solvency or liquidity, how they link to our strategy and information on how we mitigate them.
+Set out below are the principal business risks that could impact the Group’s future performance, solvency or liquidity.
+This shows where they link to our strategic priorities, the change in trend from 2023 to 2024, the nature of the risk, mitigation measures in place, our ongoing strategy to manage the risk, risk appetite and the potential velocity of the risk.

 The principal risks identified by the Board, evidence the extent of potential consequences inherent in operating a large-scale mining operation and we have included our view on the appetite to these risks at a point in time at the end of the year, however it should be noted that these risks are discussed regularly, and our appetite could change based on a number of factors.
 The Board regularly assesses the measures to mitigate these risks, limit the likelihood of incidents and recognise opportunities for delivery.